carrieshenkayee/EcoKitchen/README.md

 ## Deployment: 👉 https://ecokitchen.netlify.app/

-This MVP offers the following key features...
+This MVP offers the following key features

-## 📝 Shopping List: Effortlessly create and manage your shopping list to ensure you buy only what you need, reducing unnecessary purchases and waste.
+## 📝 Shopping List:
+Effortlessly create and manage your shopping list to ensure you buy only what you need, reducing unnecessary purchases and waste.

-## 🍽️ Virtual Kitchen with Expiry Dates: Keep track of all your food items by storing them in your virtual kitchen with expiry dates.
+## 🍽️ Virtual Kitchen with Expiry Dates:
+Keep track of all your food items by storing them in your virtual kitchen with expiry dates.
 Say goodbye to wasted ingredients and hello to efficient meal planning.

-## 🔍 Recipe Search: Discover delicious recipes based on the ingredients you have in your virtual kitchen.
+## 🔍 Recipe Search:
+Discover delicious recipes based on the ingredients you have in your virtual kitchen.
 Maximize the use of your existing supplies and create exciting meals.

-## 🤝 Food Donation Search: Find nearby food donation centers or organizations where you can contribute excess food items, helping those in need and reducing food waste simultaneously.
+## 🤝 Food Donation Search:
+Find nearby food donation centers or organizations where you can contribute excess food items, helping those in need and reducing food waste simultaneously.

-## 💰 Cost Breakdown: Gain insights into your food consumption habits with a detailed cost breakdown.
+## 💰 Cost Breakdown:
+Gain insights into your food consumption habits with a detailed cost breakdown.
 Visualize the types of food you waste the most and the associated financial impact, empowering you to make informed decisions.

 🥑 🍞 🍚 🍎 🍖 🍤